alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/plan-manage-content/identify-user-needs.md

 I need to use a benefits calculator,

-So that I can find out if I can get Carer’s Allowance.
+So that I can find out if I can get Carer's Allowance.

-This is not a valid user need because it creates a ‘need’ to justify existing content, and suggests a specific solution that may or may not be right.
+This is not a valid user need because it creates a 'need' to justify existing content, and suggests a specific solution that may or may not be right.

 Assumptions we make when designing a piece of content or service can often be wrong.
 We need to find the best solution to meet each user need.